 Last week we got tons of greens from Fresh Fork.
 So many, in fact, that the two of us couldn't easily eat all of them.
 So, before they start going bad, I decided to use several of the different veggies in a recipe together.

 I've cooked with spinach a good bit, am fairly new to collard greens, and knew nothing about pea tendrils (until last week when I started to do some research).
 Collard greens tend to be the tougher, more bitter cousin to spinach.
 Pea tendrils are sweeter, but have a tough stem that needs to cook well to work in this recipe.
-They all seem to work well together in this recipe.
+They all seem to work well together.

 This is a basic creamed spinach recipe that I adjusted to fit my CSA ingredients (*).
 Feel free to use all one green (collards, spinach, pea tendrils) or any combination.